joemccall86/cop5600-term-paper/notes.md

 The data is unreliable (spatially).

-The MINION-sm model trades off exploitation of welll-known high-reward patrol routes with exporation of untried patrol routes to provide an online policy for generating randomized patrols.
+The MINION-sm model trades off exploitation of well-known high-reward patrol routes with exporation of untried patrol routes to provide an online policy for generating randomized patrols.
 In other words, it addresses the trade-offs mentioned in the previous paper directly.
 It sounds like it favors exploration